torvalds/linux/Documentation/media/uapi/v4l/dev-decoder.rst

 A stateful video decoder takes complete chunks of the bytestream (e.g. Annex-B H.264/HEVC stream, raw VP8/9 stream) and decodes them into raw video frames in display order.
-The decoder is expected not to require any additional information from the client to process these buffers.
+The decoder is expected yest to require any additional information from the client to process these buffers.

 Performing software parsing, processing etc. of the stream in the driver in